MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/service-level-mgt.md

 You edit a calendar item in Service Manager to update work days, work hours, and holidays.
 After you edit a calendar item, you'll use it as part of a service level objective, where it's measured against a time metric.
 If the calendar is already associated with a service level objective, it appears in the **Related SLA(s)** area.

 > [!NOTE]
-> When you update an existing calendar item, the update is effective for incidents and service requests created afterward; however, the updates don't affect existing incidents.
+> When you update an existing calendar item, the update is effective for incidents and service requests created afterward; however, the updates don't affect the existing incidents.

-#### To edit a calendar item

 1. In the Service Manager console, select **Administration**.
 2. In the **Administration** pane, expand **Service Level Management**, and select **Calendar**.